 This thing is LOUD!
 I replaced my stock muffler with this unit expecting better sound and performance.
 Ultimately, there was only an increase in noise that became annoying at certain rpm.

 A few days later, I had a small section of my tailpipe cut off and a Pacesetter Monza 3" chrome tip with resonator welded in place.
 I was pleased with the result.
-Not only did I have a cool-looking tailpipe but some of the annoying resonance from the muffler was drowned out.
+Not only did I have a cool-looking tailpipe but some of the annoying drone from the muffler was drowned out.

 6. Borla Header (November 1997, 76k miles)

 I replaced the stock exhaust manifold and my modified S-pipe with a Borla stainless steel header and 2.25" mandrel-bent S-pipe.
 This is a very high quality piece and it was installed easily (4 hours).